An asphalt crack that is between 1/8 inch and 1/2 inch is considered to be what?

 Prepare for the A-5 Excavating, Grading and Oil Surfacing Test with flashcards and multiple choice questions.
 Succeed with detailed explanations and hints for each question.
 Ensure your success in the exam!

-In the context of asphalt pavement, a crack that measures between 1/8 inch and 1/2 inch is typically classified as a small crack.
-This classification is based on the common industry standards for evaluating the severity and type of cracking found in asphalt surfaces.
+In the context of evaluating asphalt conditions, a crack measuring between 1/8 inch and 1/2 inch is classified as a medium crack.
+This classification is important as it helps in determining the appropriate repair methods and maintenance strategies needed to extend the life of the pavement.

 Subscribe